NORTH ADAMS -- A large commercial building in downtown North Adams was sold at auction on Thursday afternoon for $210,000.

 Edith Leu watched with her husband and two grown daughters behind about two dozen spectators, which took place on the building parking lot.

 Following the conclusion of the auction, the Leu family celebrated by exchanging hugs and kisses.

 The Leus, who are in their mid-80s, have previously stated they were selling the property because they were ready for retirement.
-They no longer had the desire to put any more time and energy into renovations.

 "It’s time," Edith Leu said.
 "It’s served us well.
 It’s time to move on."